tech-otaku/cloudflare-dns/README.md

 In addition, please note the following:

-- All but the `-k` and `-o` options are required.
-This is true even when updating an existing DNS record where not all the data is changing.
+- When adding a new DNS record or updating an existing one, all but the `-k` and `-o` options are required.<sup>**1**</sup> This is true even when updating an existing DNS record where not all the data is changing.

-    For example, to change only the content [`-c CONTENT`] for this record to `198.51.100.54` all data needs to be given:
+    For example, to change only the content (`-c CONTENT`) for this record to `198.51.100.54` all data needs to be given:

     | Type | Name            | Content      | Priority | TTL  | Proxy status  |
     |:-----|:----------------|:-------------|:---------|:-----|:--------------|